My Dad and I, marching together for S’pore

 Imagine if the head of your marching contingent was also…the head of your household?

-Military Expert 4 Apprentice (ME4A) Timothy Quek will be marching in the Defence and Intelligence Service (DIS) GOH contingent, with someone very special leading the way – his father ME5 Jesper Quek is the Contingent Commander!
+Military Expert 4 Apprentice (ME4A) Timothy Quek will be marching in the Digital and Intelligence Service (DIS) GOH contingent, with someone very special leading the way – his father ME5 Jesper Quek is the Contingent Commander!

 The 20-year-old has just begun his journey as a Military Intelligence Expert in the DIS, just like his dad.